Ophiocordyceps unilateralis: Natural products

 O. unilateralis life cycle includes and depends on the infection and the manipulation of a carpenter ant, principally C. leonardi.
 The behavioral manipulation of the ant, which gives rise to the name "zombie-ant", is an extended phenotype of the fungus.
 It first affects the ant's behavior through convulsions that make it fall from its high canopy nest onto the forest floor.
 This is followed by the fungus controlling the climbing of the ant and the locking of its jaw (and subsequent death) onto a leaf around 25 centimetres above the ground, which is thought to be the optimal height for fungal spore growth and dispersion.

-Throughout the lifecycle, unique challenges must be met by equally unique metabolic activities.
-The fungal pathogen must attach securely to the arthropod exoskeleton and penetrate it—avoiding or suppressing host defenses—then, control the behavior of the host before killing it; and finally, it must protect the carcass from microbial and scavenger attack.
+To survive, the fungal pathogen must attach securely to the arthropod exoskeleton and penetrate it—avoiding or suppressing host defenses—then, control the behavior of the host before killing it.
+Additionally, the fungal pathogen must protect the carcass from microbial and scavenger attack.

 The behavioral manipulation of the ant would not be possible without the presence of huge fungal cell populations beside the host's brain and within muscles because these lead to the secretion of various metabolites known to have important behavioral consequences.
 During the infection the parasite comes across an array of environments such as different host tissues or the immune response.
 Studies have shown that O. unilateralis reacts heterogeneously by secreting different metabolites according to the host tissue it encounters and whether they are live or dead.
 The identification of these natural products is important in order to understand which aspects of the ants are under control and consequently how O. unilateralis manipulates the ant.

 More in-depth research is needed for the identification of other fungal compounds which act to atrophy the mandibular muscles, and for the understanding of their exact effects on the ant.